DogeTheBeast/College_notes/Lewis Dot Structure.md

 ![[NO.jpg]]

 ### Hypervalence (Expanded Octet)
 Elements on the third row of the periodic table and below can expand their octet.
+Terminal atoms are not hypervalent.
 Example,

 ![[PCl5.png]]